 - Hand sanitizers: For guests who might look for them.

-- Hand wash: If venue runs out of them, it’s good to have a backup.
+- Hand washes: If the venue runs out of them, it’s good to have a backup.

-- Toothpicks: A must-use items for certain guests
+- Toothpicks: A must-use item for certain guests

-- Teabags and instant coffee: If venue gets cold and visitors start looking for hot beverage, these a good bet they’ll be looking for.
+- Teabags and instant coffee: If the venue gets cold and visitors start looking for hot beverages, these are a good bet they’ll be looking.